JWaibong/codepath-pre-work/README.md

-3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words)
+3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words) How does this project translate to the day-to-day work of a web developer?
+This project mainly had to do with front-end work by implementing a web page with responsive components and a UI, but where does the role of back-end developement come into play?
+Where do databases come into play?
+How often do developers use pure Javascript and HTML instead of frameworks/libraries such as React.

 4. If you had a few more hours to work on this project, what would you spend them doing (for example: refactoring certain functions, adding additional features, etc).
 Be specific. (recommended 100 - 300 words)
-I would refractor the entire project in React.
+I would refractor the entire project in React to make the code more robust, compact, and reusable.
 I would make each button a component so that we can initialize the game with as many buttons as we want as well as any set of frequencies.
 I would have different options for sounds such as different instruments.
 I would also set up a clock timer to increase the difficulty of the game by limiting the time for the player's response.
+Finally, I would make the game replay the current sequence of frequencies after the player makes a mistake.

 ## Interview Recording URL Link